GallagherSecurity/cc-rest-docs/training/README.txt

 Now `asciidoctor rest_training.adoc` will generate `rest_training.html` that you can preview in a browser.

 Do not commit that HTML to github!
-There is a .gitignore in there to help revent that.
+There is a .gitignore in there to help prevent that.

 Screenshots